Astro

 The preferred method for starting an Astro project is to use the provided setup wizard:

-npm create astro@latest
+npm create astro@latestRouting

-Routing is typically done with files under src/pages
+Routing is typically done with files under src/pages.

-The files can be .astro
+The files can be .astro or .md files.

 Components

-file extensions) are much closer to plain HTML/JS than something like a React component.
+Astro components (indicated by .astro file extensions) are much closer to plain HTML/JS than something like a React component.

-Components are typically in UpperCamelCased files ending with .astro
+Components are typically in UpperCamelCased files ending with .astro.

 Sample.astro